Caroline of Baden, Queen of Bavaria

 Within two years of their marriage, Maximilian became Elector of Bavaria, and in 1806, following the dissolution of the Holy Roman Empire, Maximilian and Caroline became the first King and Queen of the newly established Kingdom of Bavaria.
 Caroline had remained a Protestant when she married the Catholic Maximilian and was not required to convert when her husband became King.
 A deeply religious woman, she remained Lutheran and had her own chaplain.
 Despite this, her children were raised Catholic.

-Tombs of King Maximilian I and his second wife, Queen Caroline, at the Theatinerkirche in Munich.
+Tombs of King Maximilian I and his second wife Queen Caroline, at the Theatinerkirche in Munich.
 Photo: © Susan Flantzer

 Widowed in 1825, Queen Caroline survived her husband by just over sixteen years.
 She died on November 13, 1841, in Munich.
 Because she had remained Protestant, her funeral and burial in the Catholic Theatinerkirche were not without their problems.
 The Protestant clergy was not allowed to enter the church, so the funeral service was held outside.
 This also prevented any ceremony when Caroline’s coffin was placed in the tomb.
-Meanwhile, the attending Catholic clergy wore street clothes rather than their religious vestments.
+Meanwhile, the attending Catholic clergy wore street clothes rather than religious vestments.
 The undignified treatment of his stepmother even angered Ludwig I, King of Bavaria whose own vehemently pro-Catholic views were forever changed.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.